Louisiana medical marijuana grower says it will cut prices

 The Advocate reports that Wellcana Group, the Baton Rouge-based medical marijuana grower licensed by the Louisiana State University AgCenter, announced the move Monday.
 It comes after state lawmakers agreed to allow any doctor to recommend the use of medical marijuana for any debilitating condition, a decision expected to increase the number of patients buying the product.

-We think that this a big step,” said John Davis, chief executive officer of Wellcana.
+We think that this is a big step,” said John Davis, chief executive officer of Wellcana.

 Wellcana sells directly to nine state-licensed pharmacies, some of which have already been discounting the retail price of medical marijuana for several months in response to patient demand for more affordable medication.
 Health insurance typically doesn’t cover therapeutic cannabis.